OswaldoRubio/DataTables/README.md

 # DataTables
-This project is a sample MVC .NET project that uses the DataTables jQuery plugin.
+This project is a MVC .NET sample app that uses the DataTables jQuery plugin.